The last two years have been bumpy for MDwise Inc.

 Hayes said he would first like to get back into the Hoosier Care Connect, “and then once we’ve got that under our belt, look to get back into the marketplace.”

 Some health care and social service providers in Indianapolis say they are rooting for MDwise to become a robust player again.
 Kim Dodson, executive director of The Arc of Indiana, a not-for-profit that helps people with intellectual and developmental disabilities, said she has always felt MDwise was a good partner.

 “They’ve always reached out to us to get our advice and comments regarding the best way for them to move forward with any program,” she said.
 “I think that’s a really good approach and not all insurers do that.
 For them to have that as a staple for how they treat clients has always meant a lot.”

-Susan Jo Thomas, executive director of Covering Kids and Family, a not-for-profit focusing on health care, said she was gratified that McLaren kept the MDwise operation in Indiana, under local management, rather than micromanaging it from Michigan.
+Susan Jo Thomas, executive director of Covering Kids and Families, a not-for-profit focusing on health care, said she was gratified that McLaren kept the MDwise operation in Indiana, under local management, rather than micromanaging it from Michigan.

 “It’s nice to have someone from the hometown team at MDwise who is committed to Indiana,” she said.

 Path to MDwise